rlite/rlite/README.md

 1. The **policy** and **appmap** directives are not supported
 2. The name of **eth** instances does not need to be a valid VLAN id
-3. The legacy mode is not supported, only the buildroot mode is

 #### 4.1.1 Mini-tutorial